mzoyinda/mzoyinda/README.md

 <h2> About Me 🌼 </h2>
 <p align='justify'>I am a Software Developer with industry experience building websites and web applications using JavaScript and it's frameworks.

-I build websites with beautiful pixels, while following the dry principle hence, writing clean and accessible codes.
+I design and develop scalable software solutions, writing clean and accessible codes.

 I'm the Technical Writer who uses story telling to break down software principles